-Masters in Bioengineering:
+Master in Bioengineering:

 Students may take an additional year in the Department of Bioengineering, leading to a Master of Science or a Master of Engineering, as well as an MD.
 This additional training is ideal for those interested in the design and application of new technologies in their chosen area of clinical focus.

-Masters in Public Health:
+Master in Public Health:

 The School of Medicine offers a combined MD/MPH for its students who wish to have additional training in, or pursue a career in public health or population study/epidemiology.

-Masters in Leadership of Health Care Organizations:
+Master in the Leadership of Health Care Organizations:

 A combined MD/Masters Program is available for students who wish to learn more about the business and economic issues facing today’s physicians.
 This unique program is designed to enable physicians to provide leadership in the business aspects of medicine while still being clinical practitioners.

-Masters of Advanced Studies in Clinical Research:
+Master in Clinical Research:

 This innovative program is available for individuals interested in the design and execution of clinical trials, leading to a combined MD/MAS with one additional year of training.